 1 part Sugar syrup (2:1 strength) 12.5ml / ¼oz

-I have experimented with the "Countdown" and "London" formulas and while tequila is robust enough to shine above the citrus flavour in a Margarita, such a large proportion of lime overpowers delicate (Puerto Rican charcoal-filtered-style) light rums in a Daiquiri only deploy these recipes when using more characterful light and golden rums.
+I have experimented with the "Countdown" and "London" formulas and while tequila is robust enough to shine above the citrus flavour in a Margarita, such a large proportion of lime overpowers delicate (Puerto Rican charcoal-filtered-style) light rums in a Daiquiri.
+Hence, I only deploy these recipes when using more characterful light and golden rums.

 After much experimentation, around 2005, I settled on my rum-forward, less citrusy 10:3:2 Daiquiri formula suited to more delicate light white rums.
 This originally packed a whopping 75ml (2.5oz) of rum (a mere 2oz of rum would hardly satisfy great Daiquiri drinkers such as Hemingway) but even hardened drinkers appear shocked at such a healthy dose so I have reduced all ingredients proportionately and the following three sets of measures all produce 10:3:2 Daiquiris:

-If making with powdered sugar (now my preference) I count 1 gram of powdered sugar to be equal to 1ml sugar syrup (2:1), which handily means two flat 5ml chefs measures of powdered sugar is equivalent to 10ml sugar syrup.
+If making with powdered sugar (now my preference) I count 1 gram of powdered sugar to be equal to 1ml sugar syrup (2:1), which handily means two flat 5ml chef's measures of powdered sugar are equivalent to 10ml sugar syrup.

 6 part Light rum 60ml / 2oz